 - Accessing Stats

 - Risk and Reward

 To access STATS for a client's current or proposed portfolio OR for a model portfolio, simply navigate to that portfolio's page.
 From there, click the Stats button in the right margin of the page to access the feature.

-The STATS header displays the name and Risk Number of the portfolio, along with the total value for client portfolios.
+The STATS header displays the name of the portfolio, along with the number of accounts in the client portfolio.
 Additionally, trailing return percentages for the last 3 months, 6 months, 1 year, 3 years are listed along with the all-time return percentage of the portfolio.
 These figures are based on current holdings/allocations and do not take rebalancing events into account.
 Some portfolios may contain allocations younger than the time periods displayed.
 In those instances, we’ll show a “ – “ in place of the return figure.

 Pro Tip: You can mute any of a portfolio's accounts from directly within Stats.
 This allows you to quickly reference the impact of a particular group of accounts on a portfolio's performance, diversification and sector exposure.